-Functioning pancreatic neuroendocrine tumors can hyper-secrete (over produce) substances such as gastrin, insulin, glucagon, vasoactive intestinal peptide (VIP), and somatostatin, resulting in a characteristic clinical syndrome.
+Functioning pancreatic neuroendocrine tumors can hyper-secrete (over produce) substances such as gastrin, insulin, a glucose secretion-regulating hormone, vasoactive intestinal peptide (VIP), and somatostatin, resulting in a characteristic clinical syndrome.

 Pancreatic neuroendocrine tumors can occur outside of the pancreas such as duodenal gastrinomas and small intestinal somatostatinomas.
-Pancreatic neuroendocrine tumors are at times associated with low blood sugar (due to secretion of insulin), diabetes (due to secretion of glucagon), or ulcer disease (due to secretion of gastrin).
+Pancreatic neuroendocrine tumors are at times associated with low blood sugar (due to secretion of insulin), diabetes (due to secretion of a glucose secretion-regulating hormone ), or ulcer disease (due to secretion of gastrin).
 In other cases, neuroendocrine tumors may not secrete any hormones.

 Pancreatic neuroendocrine tumors are classified as rare cancers.
 Recent studies have determined that 4 to 5 out of every 100,000 people are diagnosed yearly with a neuroendocrine tumor and that there are over 100,000 people currently living with neuroendocrine tumors within the U.S. Within this pancreatic neuroendocrine tumors are diagnosed in 0.3 – 0.4 out of every 100,000 people each year.
 For unknown reasons, the incidence of neuroendocrine tumors is currently rising.